 Mouledoux, Bland, Legrand & Brackett strives to be a diverse law firm.
 Our goal is to create and maintain an environment that welcomes and fosters mutual respect for different perspectives, backgrounds and life experiences regardless of gender, race, creed, color, national origin, religion, sexual orientation, age, or disability.
 We are committed to ensuring that professional growth and advancement are based on capability and performance and recognize that a diverse workforce enriches our experiences and lends to our success.
 We value and support all who positively contribute to our practice and our community.

 To this end, we have launched several initiatives to ensure that diversity, equity and inclusion are part of MBLB’s “DNA.”
-We will continue to work to achieve these goals and endeavor for steady progress toward social and reproductive justice.
+We will continue to work to achieve these goals and endeavor for steady progress toward social justice.

 MBLB Committee for Diversity, Equity, and Inclusion